OpenSlides/openslides-backend/docs/actions/agenda_item.forward.md

 - For any new topic, the newly generated list of speakers receive the origin topics list of speakers `moderator_notes` value.
 If `with_attachments` is true:
 - All files connected to any of the topics are copied into the target meeting and the copies are connected with the created topics.
+- If any of the attached files is a directory, the children are also copied over.
+- Access groups are always the new meetings admin group.

 ## Permissions
 The request user needs `agenda_item.can_forward` in the source meeting.
 There are no rights needed in the receiving meeting, unless `with_speakers` is said, in which case `user.can_manage` is required in all target meetings.